tanmaygaikwad723/tanmaygaikwad723/README.md

 I’m interested in backend, and ML.
 I’m currently learning django and sql
 I’m looking to collaborate on backend projects
-You interested in physics, astronomy, philosophy !? let's have a conversation. you can reach me at discord tanmay gaikwad#7230
+You interested in geopolitics, astronomy, philosophy !? let's have a conversation. you can reach me at discord tanmay gaikwad#7230

 <!---